jacobwalton/news-app/README.md

 ## Description:

-An easy to use application which allows the user to create and delete notes.
+An easy to use application which allows the user to view the latest news.

 _Deployed here via Vercel:_ https://news-app-dun.vercel.app/